 Wonder Woman 1984

-Star Gal Gadot picks up the golden lasso for director Patty Jenkins once more, but a few things are different this time!
+Star Gal Gadot picks up the golden lasso for director Patty Jenkins once more in WONDER WOMAN 1984, but a few things are different this time!
 We’ve flown way beyond the war years and into the middle of the 1980s, for one.
-And Chris Pine’s character, Steve Trevor, is also back for this new adventure — which is just a bit strange considering that he sacrificed himself at the end of World War I, as featured in 2017’s WONDER WOMAN.
+Chris Pine’s character, Steve Trevor, is also back for this new adventure — which is just a bit strange considering that he sacrificed himself at the end of World War I, as featured in 2017’s WONDER WOMAN.
 Kristen Wiig turns up in this sequel as British archaeologist Barbara Ann Minerva, who through the course of the film will be transformed into the great antagonist Cheetah.
 Sounds like the Amazon princess Diana will have her hands full, particularly because the film also stars Pedro Pascal as the villainous and power-hungry Max Lord.
 (June 5, 2020)

 The Suicide Squad

 Following his ouster from Marvel, and before he was rehired to make GUARDIANS OF THE GALAXY VOL. 3, James Gunn was signed to make the SUICIDE SQUAD sequel.
 And while he has reconciled with Disney, the writer/director is staying true to his deal with DC.
 We don’t know a lot about his plans for this sequel, but there will be some cast changes.
-Will Smith will not return as Deadshot, but Idris Elba (above, in HOBBS & SHAW) will step in to play a new character — as will John Cena, Storm Reid, Peter Capaldi, Pete Davidson, Michael Rooker and Taika Waititi, to name a few.
-Margot Robbie (Harley Quinn), Jai Courtney (Captain Boomerang), Joel Kinnaman (Rick Flag) and Viola Davis will all reprise their roles from the 2016 film, but Gunn warned fans in a tweet not to "get too attached" to the cast list.
+Idris Elba (above, in HOBBS & SHAW) will step in to play a new character — as will John Cena, Storm Reid, Peter Capaldi, Pete Davidson, Michael Rooker and Taika Waititi, to name a few.
+Margot Robbie (Harley Quinn), Jai Courtney (Captain Boomerang), Joel Kinnaman (Rick Flag) and Viola Davis (Amanda Waller) will all reprise their roles from the 2016 film, but Gunn warned fans in a Tweet not to "get too attached" to the cast list.
 (August 6, 2021)